mahmoud/sedimental/entries/benching_microbenchmarks.md

 software benchmarks.

-Yes, quantiles, histograms, and other fundamentals covered in *Statistics for Software* can certainly be applied to improve benchmarking.
-One of the timely inspirations for the post was a major network appliance vendor selling 5-figure machines, without providing or even measuring latency in quantiles.
+Yes, quantiles, histograms, and other fundamentals covered in [*Statistics for Software*][s4s] can certainly be applied to improve benchmarking.
+One of the timely inspirations for the post was our experience with a major network appliance vendor selling 5-figure machines, without providing or even measuring latency in quantiles.
 Just throughput-over-time averages.

-We gave them a [Jupyter][jupyter] notebook that drove test traffic.
-A second notebook provided the numbers they should have measured.
-We've amalgamated elements of both into
-[a single notebook on PayPal's Github][perf_nb].
+To fix this, we gave them a [Jupyter][jupyter] notebook that drove test traffic, and a second notebook provided the numbers they should have measured.
+We've amalgamated elements of both into [a single notebook on PayPal's Github][perf_nb].
 Two weeks later they had a new firmware build that sped up our typical traffic's 99th percentile by two orders of magnitude.
 Google, Amazon, and their other